jspro1/myhealth-summary-dashboard/README.md

 **Problem**: Health data is scattered or siloed across systems (e.g., primary care EMRs, ambulatory CIS, regional CDRs), making it hard for patients and providers to get a consolidated single, clear view.

-**Solution**: This PoC demonstrates health data can be standardized and presented in a clear dashboard using a small, fast tech stack.
+**Solution**: This PoC demonstrates health data can be standardized, consolidated, and presented in a clear dashboard using a small, fast tech stack.
 - **Feasibility** of IPS-aligned data display
 - **Simplification** of complex medical records for end users
 - **Standards compliance** with HL7 FHIR/IPS for global interoperability